pablogiaccaglia/Breast-Cancer-Segmentation-Datasets/README.md

 In this repository you can find several anonimized mammography datasets from various sources.
 The peculiarity of this collection of datasets is that for each of them a curated subset has been selected for precise automatic segmentation applications, such as training deep learning architectures.

 The rationale behind this choice is that, while looking for publicy available data for [traninig an enhanced **U-NET**](https://github.com/pablogiaccaglia/Breast-Cancer-Segmentation-RWNet), apart from the fact that most of the datasets available online have to be handleded ad hoc both from the file organization point of view and the file formats, I noticed that the majority of provided masks are very imprecise (due to the usage of automatic tools, like in the case of [CBIS-DDSM](#CBIS-DDSM)) or approximate (the masks are simple ovals covering the cancer mass, like in the case of [INbreast](#INBreast)).

-Such samples won't allow a proper training of a neural network for automatic segmentation, so a proper data cleaning is mandatory.
-In this repository you can find 5 datasets, whose details are described below.
-Each dataset's folder contains the 'original' folder (as downloaded from the source website), 'SELECTED' samples folders and one or more Python scripts for reorganizing original files' into a more usable structure.
-Note that these scripts have been already applied and the resulting folders are contined within the 'original' folder
+Such samples won't allow a proper training of a **neural network for automatic segmentation**, so a proper data cleaning is mandatory.
+In this repository you can find *5 datasets*, whose details are described below.

+<ins>Each dataset's folder contains the **'original'** folder (as downloaded from the source website), '**SELECTED'** samples folders and one or more Python scripts for reorganizing original files' into a more usable structure and remove duplicated/unpaired samples. **Note that these scripts have been already applied and the resulting folders are contined within the 'original' folder**</ins>

+Preprocessing steps have been applied to each dataset, apart from **CDD-CESM**, to produce the samples contained in the *'preprocessed'* folders.
+Related code is contained inside [<code>preprocessing.py</code>](https://github.com/pablogiaccaglia/Breast-Cancer-Segmentation-Datasets/blob/master/preprocessing/preprocessing.py).
+Finally suitable samples have been selected manually.

 # 🗄️ Datasets
  ## BCDR